openstudiocoalition/OpenStudioApplication/README.md

 [OpenStudio](https://github.com/NREL/OpenStudio) (core SDK) is included as a `git submodule` in the folder `./openstudio`.
 Be sure to initialize submodules, which can be done during cloning by passing the `--recurse-submodules` flag, or after the fact via `cd OpenStudioApplication/openstudio && git submodule init && git submodule update`.

-**Temporary information:** Current this submodule is tracking branch `https://github.com/jmarrec/OpenStudio/tree/OS_App_killswitch` which is based off of `NREL/OpenStudio/develop3`.
+**Temporary information:** Current this submodule is tracking branch `https://github.com/NREL/OpenStudio/tree/OS_App_killswitch` which will soon replace `NREL/OpenStudio/develop3`.

 To build, use the root of the repo when configuring with ccmake.